 This is the tale of a fluffy Golden Retreiver called Angus and how he has brought colour and happiness into the life of his human.
+In 2017 after two years of training together he became a qualified Mental Health Assistance Dog and is able to accompany everywhere I go.
+He has drawn back the curtain on my life which had become very small and insular.

 The last decade and a half has been a painful and yet wonderful adventure for me.
 With the support of my brilliant and loving husband and daughter I have begun to tackle the darkness of depression that has followed me for most of my life.
 We have been privelidged to share the last few years with our beloved Goldie.
 To watch him grow and take on the duties of a Mental Health Assistance Dog, part time PAT volunteer and become a massive part of our family.